 All new students in the Graduate Liberal Studies Program must attend a new student orientation before matriculation.
 Orientation provides an overview of what to expect at Rice University, including information on policies, procedures, resources, and services on campus.
-Additionally, new students will meet their Graduate Student Association (GSA) representative.
-While GLS students are not required to attend the general student orientation offered by the Rice University Office of Graduate and Postdoctoral Studies, they are encouraged to do so.
+Additionally, new students will meet their Graduate Student Association (GSA) representative and a member of the GLS Alumni Association.
+While GLS students are not required to attend the general student orientation offered by the Rice University Office of Graduate and Postdoctoral Studies, they will complete the Online General Graduate Student Orientation.
 For information, visit https://graduate.rice.edu/admissions/after-admission/graduate-student-orientation.